 The Government's Advice For Pregnant Women and Coronavirus

-Despite lockdown measures easing from Wednesday May 13, as recently stated in the government's 'Our Plan To Rebuild', it is still essential that those 'at risk' of the virus continue follow social distancing guidelines.
+With lockdown measures continuing to change, it is still essential that those 'at risk' of the virus continue follow social distancing guidelines.

 'These clinically vulnerable people should continue to take particular care to minimise contact with others outside their households, but do not need to be shielded.'